probonopd/avahi-indicator/README.md

 # avahi-indicator
-[AppIndicator](https://unity.ubuntu.com/projects/appindicators/) that shows services advertised on the network with Zeroconf/Bonjour/Avahi, written in Python
+avahi-indicator is an [AppIndicator](https://unity.ubuntu.com/projects/appindicators/) that shows services advertised on the network with Zeroconf/Bonjour/Avahi, written in Python.
+Network services show up in the Ubuntu menu bar, and you can choose a service from a dropdown menu.
+This will open the corresponding service (e.g., opens a web browser, a SSH shell, a SFTP connection, etc.)

 ![menu](https://cloud.githubusercontent.com/assets/2480569/13030383/223c9c06-d2a9-11e5-8760-4f5e6d63856f.jpg)